henrydate/henrydate/README.md

 **Valuation, financial modelling, and the data tooling behind rigorous analysis.**

-Melbourne-based finance professional and Chartered Accountants Program candidate (CA ANZ, completing early 2027), with three years of financial analysis at a boutique tax firm, a buy-side research internship, and a decade as an active equity investor.
-I build company financial and valuation models from first principles, think bottom-up about business quality, and write the Python and data tooling that supports a rigorous analytical process.
-My work centres on understanding what a business is worth, and why.
+Melbourne-based finance professional and Chartered Accountants Australia and New Zealand (CA ANZ) candidate, on track to complete the program in early 2027.
+Possesses three years of experience in tax advisory, financial analysis, and compliance within a boutique accounting firm, a buy-side research internship and a decade as an equity investor.
+Builds company financial and valuation models from first principles, applies a bottom-up approach to assessing business quality, and develops Python-based data and analytical tools to support rigorous investment research.
+Focused on understanding what a business is worth, why it is worth that amount, and the key drivers of long-term value creation.

 ## Focus